Flashsolutions/buildlog-lasercutter-marlin/README.md

 This firmware is designed to be used in conjunction with my Inkscape 0.91 gcode exporter https://github.com/TurnkeyTyranny/laser-gcode-exporter-inkscape-plugin

-You can contact me via email at : 394ad2f@gmail.com, I check my email daily usually.
+You can contact the orginal author via email at : 394ad2f@gmail.com.
+You can contact me at : larryfortna@gmail.com

 Donations
 ---------